 Every business entity needs an "instruction manual" that serves as a guide to how the business will be owned and operated.
 For a limited liability company (LLC), this instruction manual is called an “Operating Agreement.”

 An operating agreement is a document written on behalf of the members of an LLC that establishes:

-For example, if yours is a real estate holding company’s operating agreement may specify that the company’s funds may only be used to acquire real estate (not art), and that the managing member must also fulfill the role of property manager as well.
+Holding companies do not require any special type of operating agreement.
+However, the operating agreement should include and address terms and issues that are specific to the industry in which the holding company is being used.
+For example, a real estate holding company’s operating agreement may specify that the holding company’s funds can only be used to acquire real estate (as opposed to long-haul trucks) or that the managing member must also fulfill the role of property manager.